DemocracyDevelopers/colorado-rla/server/eclipse-project/src/test/resources/workflows/IntelliJ-http-workflows/README.md

 - `county-2-Alamosa-do-audit.http`

 The first 4 can run in any order, but they can take a while - make sure they're finished before running `demo1_defineAudit` and then `county-2-Alamosa-do-audit`.
+The total number of CVRs in Demo1 is 154939.

 ## Examining the output.
 `demo1-defineAudit` prints into the console a list of 'ballots remaining in round' for all contests.
 Counties 4 and 7 should have hundreds of ballots to audit; the rest should have a range of values from 0 to about 6.